-I am a General Internal Medicine Post-Doctoral Clinical Research Fellow and Palliative Care Research Fellow at the Johns Hopkins School of Medicine in Baltimore, MD and a second year PhD student and Gates Cambridge Scholar at the University of Cambridge, King’s College.
+I am a General Internal Medicine Post-Doctoral Clinical Research Fellow and Palliative Care Research Fellow at the Johns Hopkins School of Medicine in Baltimore, MD and a third year PhD student and Gates Cambridge Scholar at the University of Cambridge, King’s College.

 I completed my Undergraduate and Masters degrees at Stanford University, my Medical and Public Health degrees at the Johns Hopkins University, and an MPhil in Development Studies at Cambridge.
 Prior to returning to Cambridge, I completed an Internal Medicine residency at the Columbia New York Presbyterian Hospital.